Skip to content

 Bases: Parameter

-Initialize a new Property object and to get/set/delete an object/instance attribute.
+get/set/delete an object/instance attribute with type definitions, validations, post-set effects, metadata and more.
 Please note the capital 'P' in Property to differentiate from python's own property.
-Property objects are similar to python property but not a subclass of it due to limitations and redundancy.
+Property objects are similar to python's property but not a subclass of it due to limitations and redundancy.

 class Property(Parameter):